Gustrb/kramer/README.md

 ## FAQ

 - Do you plan on supporting more models?

 A: Yea maybe some day, since I believe most of them are easy to implement is just a matter of testing, so yea, I'll add support to some models.

 - I found this bug.

 A: Please open an issue so I can track it, but I don't promise any features.

 - What do you think about feature X?

 A: If it is cool I might implement it.

+- Wtf is logjanitor?

+A: logjanitor is our system to compress old log files (and delete even older ones).